 - Malignant nodules

-A round or round-like lesion in the lung with an increased density sufficient to obscure the blood vessels and bronchi.
+A round/oval lesion with sufficient density to obscure underlying vessels and bronchi.

 - Subsolid nodule

-Sub-solid lung nodules are divided into two types: pure ground-glass nodule (pGGN) and mixed ground-glass nodule (mGGN), also known as part-solid nodule (PSN).
+Sub-solid lung nodules fall into two categories: pure ground-glass nodules (pGGNs) and mixed ground-glass nodules (mGGNs)—also known as part-solid nodules (PSNs).

-Sub-solid lung nodules that are potentially malignant or malignant, are typically associated with lung adenocarcinoma, which can range from atypical adenomatous hyperplasia (AAH) to adenocarcinoma in situ (AIS), to microinvasive lung adenocarcinoma (MIA), and finally to invasive adenocarcinoma (IA).
+Sub-solid nodules that are potentially malignant or malignant are typically linked to lung adenocarcinoma.
+This can range from atypical adenomatous hyperplasia (AAH) to adenocarcinoma in situ (AIS), then to microinvasive lung adenocarcinoma (MIA), and finally to invasive adenocarcinoma (IA).

 <5 mm in diameter (volume <100 mm³)